lilloraffa/daf-project/datamgmt/ingestion_hdfs_structure.md

 - Saving methodology depends on the fact that the dataset belongs to the Standard dataset or not.
 - In case there is no Conversion Schema associated with the dataset, the platform consider it as a Raw dataset, so it tries to find a corresponding basic Metadata, and if found, it saves the data accordingly.

-## Data Structure
+## HDFS Folder Structure
-The data structure in HDFS and, eventually, the structure in a database like HBase if required, is designed to be as flexible as possible based on the use cases of each dataset type (Standard, Ordinary and Raw).
+The folder structure in HDFS and, eventually, the structure in a database like HBase if required, is designed to be as flexible as possible based on the use cases of each dataset type (Standard, Ordinary and Raw).

 ### Standard Dataset Structure
 The structure in HDFS works as follows: `/ stdData / Category / Group Ownership / Dataset / [partition by owner]`